-According to Edric Mendoza, Educpreneur and Chairman of Homeschool Global, in an ideal scenario, families should already have an emergency fund before an emergency even arises.
+According to Edric Mendoza, Registered Financial Planner and business anchor, in an ideal scenario, families should already have an emergency fund before an emergency even arises.
 But fortunately, it is never too late for families to build their emergency funds to prepare for the future.
 It can be challenging at first when a family starts building their emergency fund, especially since the benefits of having one are not immediately felt.
 But in an episode of FUNDamentals, a show on Plus Network hosted by Mendoza, he lays out the basics about what families need to know when building an emergency fund.

 – The Size of the Emergency Fund

 A family’s emergency fund should be 3-6 months of their expenses.
 It’s so that they can use the emergency fund for their daily needs in case family members need to find a job.

 Another important consideration to make when setting aside an emergency fund is the industry of the person in your family who needs to look for a job.
 For instance, if it is easier to find a job in a family member’s industry, then they can have a smaller emergency fund.
 But if they are a specialist who takes longer to find a job in their field, then they need to set aside a bigger emergency fund for a longer transition period.

 – Putting the Emergency Fund First